 Where to stay in Paris

 Our recommendation is that you find a hotel close to a Metro line.
-Personally, we like to stay at La Défense because it is very easy to commute to most of the attractions in Paris.
-Furthermore, there is a large shopping centre and, on top of that, you will be right next to La Grande Arche.
-This is a door-shaped landmark which forms part of Paris’s historical axis.
+Personally, we like to stay in the La Défense area because it is very easy to commute to most of the attractions in Paris.
+There is a large shopping centre and, on top of that, you will be right next to La Grande Arche.
+This is a door-shaped landmark which forms part of Paris’s historic axis.
 From here, you can see the historical alignment of L’Arc de Triomphe and the Louvre.

 There are so many things to do in Paris that you could visit many times and still leave with more to see.
 This four day Paris itinerary is the perfect way to explore the city as a first-timer, and give you a taste of everything that it has to offer.